Roman Gold Coins: Tokens of Power, Pieces of History

 Solidus

 The solidus is an ancient roman gold coin that appeared later, in the 4th century AD (during the reign of Constantine the Great).
 It replaced the aureus and became the new dominant coin of the Roman Empire.
-The solidus was characterized by high quality of minting and gold content, which ensured its longevity in the monetary system.
+The solidus was characterized by high quality of minting and gold content (not like the 2000 Sacagawea Dollar coin), which ensured its longevity in the monetary system.
 It became a symbol of stability and was widely used in trade and finance.

 Main Characteristics: